nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 # <span id='feature-gettingStarted'>  Getting Started <span>

-## <span id='feature-install'> Installing and Launching TaskHub <span>
+## <span id='feature-install'> Installing and Launching TutorsContactsPro <span>

 ### Step 1: Install Java

 Ensure you have Java `11` or above installed on your computer.
-If you don't have Java installed, follow the steps in [Appendix A: Installing Java](#appendix-a-installing-java).
+If you don't have Java installed, follow the instructions in [Appendix A: Installing Java](#appendix-a-installing-java).

 ### Step 2: Download